How to Calculate Prime Cost (Weekly, Not Monthly)

 - Sports bar / pub: 55-62%

 The right target for your concept is whatever lets you hit your net profit goal after rent, utilities, marketing, and royalty/franchise fees.
-For most independents that target is set by what’s left after the fixed costs.
+For most independents the target gets set by whatever’s left after the fixed costs.
 If your rent + utilities + insurance + marketing run $24,000/month on $325,000 monthly revenue (7.4%), you need to keep prime cost below about 67% to leave 5-6% net margin.
-If those fixed costs run $14,000/month, you have more room.
+Fixed costs of $14,000/month instead?
+You’ve got more room.
+Same business, different lease, different target.

 Three numbers to fix first when prime cost runs over 65% #

 1. Food cost is too high.
 Run an inventory variance check.
-If theoretical food cost says 30% and actual says 35%, the 5-point gap is either waste, theft, portion drift, recipe non-compliance, or pricing not catching up to ingredient cost.
-Each has a different fix.
+If theoretical food cost says 30% and actual says 35%, that 5-point gap is waste, theft, portion drift, recipe non-compliance, or pricing that never caught up to ingredient cost.
+Each one has its own fix, and they don’t fix the same way, so figure out which one you’ve got before you start swinging.

 2. Labor cost is too high.
-SPLH and labor cost % tell different stories.
-A 38% labor cost on $7K Saturday means $2,660 in labor against 14 server hours plus 6 BOH hours plus a manager.
-If your SPLH target is $125, you should have been at 56 labor hours max.
-If you ran 80, you over-scheduled.
-The fix is forecasting and staggered shift starts, not firing people.
+SPLH and labor cost % tell you different things, and you need both.
+A 38% labor cost on a $7K Saturday means $2,660 in labor against 14 server hours plus 6 BOH hours plus a manager.
+If your SPLH target is $125, you should have capped out around 56 labor hours.
+Ran 80?
+You over-scheduled.
+The fix is forecasting and staggered shift starts.
+It is not firing people, which is where panicked owners go first and it almost never solves it.

 3. Beverage program is leaking.
-Pour cost above the bar-program target (18-24% blended) usually means free pours, comps without manager approval, over-pouring on well drinks, or wine BTG yield problems.
-The bar leak is the most-often-missed contributor to bad prime cost.
+Pour cost above the bar-program target (18-24% blended) usually traces back to free pours, comps without manager approval, heavy hands on well drinks, or wine BTG yield problems.
+The bar leak is the one people miss most.
+I ran bars for five years and I’ll tell you, a generous bartender who thinks they’re building regulars can quietly cost you more than a slow Tuesday.

-The order to investigate: pull the food cost variance first (cheapest to check, fastest to fix).
+Investigate in this order.
+Pull the food cost variance first, since it’s the cheapest to check and the fastest to fix.
 Then SPLH by daypart.
 Then bar variance.
-Most prime cost over-runs are 60-70% food cost and 30-40% labor, with the bar quietly contributing a point or two.
+Most prime cost over-runs land at 60-70% food cost and 30-40% labor, with the bar costing you a point or two on top.

 What this looks like in the calculator #

-The prime cost calculator on this site takes food cost, beverage cost, and fully loaded labor (including the burden multiplier) and returns prime cost percentage against concept-specific benchmarks.
-Plug in your weekly numbers, see where you land against the 55-65% band, and the answer tells you whether to drill into food cost, labor cost, or pour cost first.
+The prime cost calculator on this site takes food cost, beverage cost, and fully loaded labor (burden multiplier included) and gives you prime cost percentage against concept-specific benchmarks.
+Plug in your weekly numbers and see where you land against the 55-65% band.
+The answer points you at whether to dig into food cost, labor cost, or pour cost first.

-The calculator is built for the Monday morning forty-minute routine, not a quarterly review.
-Run it once a week with the same source data and prime cost stops being a surprise on the P&L.
+I built it for the Monday morning forty-minute routine, not a quarterly review.
+Run it once a week off the same source data and prime cost stops ambushing you on the P&L.

 What to do today #

-Pull last week’s sales, last week’s inventory count (or estimate ending inventory ±5%), last week’s payroll.
+Pull last week’s sales, last week’s inventory count (or estimate ending inventory ±5%, close enough to start), last week’s payroll.
 Apply a 28% burden multiplier to the gross wages.
-Run the prime cost number.
-If you have never done this weekly, your first number will probably surprise you.
-The surprise is the point.
+Run the number.
+If you’ve never done this weekly, your first one is probably going to sting a little.
+Good.
+That sting is the whole point.

 Sources: Restaurant365, Toast, Baker Tilly Restaurant Industry Benchmark Report, NRA 2024 Industry Factbook.